 [15] W3C Recommendation (11 April 2013): "XML Signature Syntax and Processing.
 Version 1.1".

-[16] ISO 32000-1: "Document management — Portable document format — Part 1: PDF 1.7".

-[17] ETSI EN 319 102-1: "Procedures for Creation and Validation of AdES Digital Signatures; Part 1: Creation and Validation" .
+[17] ETSI TS 119 102-1 v1.2.1: "Procedures for Creation and Validation of AdES Digital Signatures; Part 1: Creation and Validation" .

-[18] RFC 3061: "A URN Namespace of Object Identifiers".
+[18] IETF RFC 3061: "A URN Namespace of Object Identifiers".
 February 2011.

-[19] ETSI TS 119 441: "Policy and security requirements for trust service providers providing AdES digital signature validation services ".

-[20] ETSI TR 119 001: "Electronic Signatures and Infrastructures (ESI); The framework for standardization of signatures; Definitions and abbreviations".

-[21] ETSI TS 119 102-2: "Electronic Signatures and Infrastructures (ESI); Procedures for Creation and Validation of AdES Digital Signatures; Part 2: Signature Validation Report ".

-[22] W3C Recommendation (11 April 2013): "XML Signature Syntax and Processing.
-Version 1.1".

 2.2 Informative references

 References are either specific (identified by date of publication and/or edition number or version number) or non-specific.
 For specific references, only the cited version applies.
 For non-specific references, the latest version of the referenced document (including any amendments) applies.